danos/dpdk/doc/guides/sample_app_ug/l2_forward_crypto.rst

     Note that if --auth_key is used, this will be ignored.

-*   auth_iv: set the auth IV to be used.
-Bytes has to be separated with ":"

-*   auth_iv_random_size: set the size of the auth IV, which will be generated randomly.

-    Note that if --auth_iv is used, this will be ignored.

-*   aead_algo: select the AEAD algorithm (default is aes-gcm)

-*   aead_op: select the AEAD operation to perform: ENCRYPT or DECRYPT

-    (default is ENCRYPT)

-*   aead_key: set the AEAD key to be used.
-Bytes has to be separated with ":"

-*   aead_key_random_size: set the size of the AEAD key,

-    which will be generated randomly.

-    Note that if --aead_key is used, this will be ignored.

-*   aead_iv: set the AEAD IV to be used.
-Bytes has to be separated with ":"

-*   aead_iv_random_size: set the size of the AEAD IV, which will be generated randomly.

-    Note that if --aead_iv is used, this will be ignored.

 *   aad: set the AAD to be used.
 Bytes has to be separated with ":"

 *   aad_random_size: set the size of the AAD, which will be generated randomly.